Quick Reference

 -

 That is my job.
-We do systemwide archives on Mondays so that you will always
+We do continuous backups so that you will always

 have a copy of your data at the beamline.
 We also do statistics on data